 The camera is able to deliver 30 FPS, but the FRX algorithms can deliver only 15 FPS.
 In the demo test, the camera may show 30 FPS, however, the user experience will be lagging as the technology won't keep up to process the camera's frame flow.

-Besides, when it comes to mobile, most vendors forcibly lower the processor frequency under monotonous loads (as face tracking) which leads to the loss of FPS.
+Besides, when it comes to mobile, most vendors forcibly lower the processor frequency under monotonous loads (as facial tracking) which leads to the loss of FPS.

 The system understands that it's lagging and responds with the frequency increase.
 One second it gives 30 FPS, the next one — 15 FPS what results in wavelike technology efficiency.

-Face tracking SDK needs to ensure the stable FPS number in the course of time.
+Facial tracking SDK needs to ensure a stable FPS number in the course of time.

 Example: Banuba’s mask is fast and stable on iPhone 5s while the other mask trembles and lags.

-If the user inclines or throws back his head, face tracking may be lost.
+If the user inclines or throws back his head, facial tracking may be lost.
 So does the functionality of the app built on top of it.

-If face tracking SDK supports wide angles, it can detect and modify a face even if the user is not looking straight in the camera.
+If facial tracking SDK supports wide angles, it can detect and modify a face even if the user is not looking straight at the camera.
 Wide angles provide a better user experience too.
-You can move, check your angles, and the mask won't fall off.
+You can move, and check your angles, and the mask won't fall off.

 The most powerful SDKs support ±90 degrees and full phone rotation.

 Example: Banuba mask is lost at 80 degrees vs 70 degrees on the other one